overwolf/overwolf.github.io/docs/start/sdk-introduction.md

 ## Whitelist you as a developer

-Only whitelisted Overwolf developer accounts can load or install apps not available on the Overwolf store, including unreleased beta versions.
-If you are not whitelisted you will not be able to run or install such an apps, so start by reaching out and getting whitelisted.
+Only whitelisted Overwolf developer accounts can load or install apps that not available on the Overwolf store, including unreleased beta versions.
+If you are not whitelisted you will not be able to run or install such an apps, so start by [reaching out](mailto:developers@overwolf.com) and getting whitelisted.

 ## Overwolf app architecture